Transfer Student Information

 Second, you could pursue a master’s degree after taking six specific undergraduate courses to qualify for the MS program.
 Those courses are listed under our “Minimum Entry Requirements” on our Computer Science Master’s Program web page.

 With either option, you would start with exactly the same six courses, which are the first six courses in the first three levels of our Undergraduate Prerequisite Chart.
 If your previous degree was completely different, and you didn’t take at least Pre-Calculus in your mathematics classes, then you will need to take that before you can start the computer science classes.
 After that, you can only take one computer science class in your first semester (CSC 130) and two in your second semester (CSC 230 and CSC 250).
 By the time you complete the 200-level computer science courses, you can decide – based on your performance and level of interest – whether you want to take a leap and apply for the master’s program, or stick with the bachelor’s program.
 The master’s program is certainly a more rewarding path, but you will lack some knowledge and experience that a student who has completed a B.S. degree will have.
 Since you will be skipping around 10 undergraduate-level courses that someone with a B.S. in computer science will have taken, you will need to work harder than other master’s students in order to make up for that gap in knowledge.
-You need to decide if you are up to that challenge, and once you have completed the 200-level computer science classes you can schedule an appointment with our Director of Graduate Studies to talk about that possibility.
+You need to decide if you are up to that challenge, and once you have completed the 200-level computer science classes you can schedule an appointment with the Graduate Program Director to talk about that possibility.